priyankashinde-DS/Rossmann_sales_prediction/README.md

 **Data Description:** I searched for NAs, checked data types (and adapted some of them for analysis) and presented a statistical description.

-**Exploratory Data Analysis:** I performed univariate, bivariate and multivariate data analysis, obtaining statistical properties of each of them, correlations and testing hypothesis (the most important of them are detailed in the following section).
+**Exploratory Data Analysis:** I performed univariate, bivariate and multivariate data analysis, obtaining statistical properties of each of them, correlations and testing hypothesis.

 **Feature Engineering:** New features were created to make possible a more thorough analysis.